CommandLineLabs/completegeek/docs/linux-basics/command-line-options-and-arguments.md

 * `-l`: Show a long listing.
 (That's a lower-case "L," not a "1" or an "I.") This shows you much more information about each file and directory.
 * `-F` or `--classify`: Put a character at the end of some file names to indicate what they are.
 Executable files (programs) get an `*`, directories get a `/`,

+A digression about the columns you see in the `ls -l` output:
 Note that most options have a single-letter version (proceeded by a single dash) and a longer version (proceeded by a double-dash).
 They're interchangeable -- using the short or long version of an option has exactly the same effect.

 So, the most verbose way of using those options would be: